The situation

 Evaluation in CI.
 A GitHub Action runs on every PR.
 For each changed prompt, it loads a 50-example smoke set (small, fast, runs in under two minutes), invokes the model with the new template, and scores with a mix of reference metrics (BLEU, ROUGE, exact-match for structured outputs) and LLM-as-judge (another Claude call scoring each output 1-5 on defined rubrics).
 Thresholds are per-prompt, the summariser has different quality criteria than the ticket classifier.
 A regression blocks merge.

 Release pipeline.
 On merge to main, a pipeline loops through changed prompts and calls CreatePromptVersion on Bedrock.
-The Bedrock prompt version is immutable; the version number increments.
-The pipeline then runs a Bedrock Evaluation Job, a managed job that runs the new version against a larger golden set (500-2000 examples) and produces a scored report.
-If the job’s metrics are within tolerance of the previous production version, the staging alias moves to the new version and the canary in production starts, 5% of traffic, routed via an alias-aware wrapper in the platform SDK.
-24 hours of CloudWatch metrics; if error rate and user-facing quality signals hold, the pipeline moves the production alias.
+The version is an immutable snapshot, template, variables, model choice, and inference config frozen together, and its ARN is the release artefact.
+The pipeline then reruns the evaluation harness against a larger golden set (500-2000 examples), invoking the new version’s ARN directly; same judges as CI, bigger net.
+If the scores are within tolerance of the version currently serving production, the pipeline writes the new ARN into the prompt’s staging parameter and the canary starts, 5% of traffic, routed by the platform SDK, which resolves the candidate parameter for canary callers and the production parameter for everyone else.
+24 hours of metrics; if error rate and user-facing quality signals hold, the pipeline writes the production parameter.

 A worked example: the concise-vs-brief incident, prevented